alexkau/ChatGlobal/README.md

 Run the Twisted server:
 `./runserver.sh`

 Serve /index.html and /static via your web server of choice.
+They don't have to be served by the same machine that's running the Twisted server.